Architecture of an agent

 An agent consists of the following components:

-Additionally, you can add custom Python code to the agent to extend its capabilities with more complex logic.
+- Custom Python code to extend its capabilities with more complex logic.

 Check out the demo agent walkthrough to see how these components work together in practice.